smartcontractkit/chainlink/docs/CONFIG.md

 ```toml
 DHTAnnouncementCounterUserPrefix = 0 # Default
 ```
+DHTAnnouncementCounterUserPrefix can be used to restore the node's ability to announce its IP/port on the P2P network after a database rollback.
+Make sure to only increase this value, and *never* decrease it.
+Don't use this variable unless you really know what you're doing, since you could semi-permanently exclude your node from the P2P network by misconfiguring it.

 ### DHTLookupInterval<a id='P2P-V1-DHTLookupInterval'></a>
 :warning: **_ADVANCED_**: _Do not change this setting unless you know what you are doing._
 ```toml
 DHTLookupInterval = 10 # Default
 ```
+DHTLookupInterval is the interval between which we do the expensive peer lookup using DHT.

+Every DHTLookupInterval failures to open a stream to a peer, we will attempt to lookup its IP from DHT

 ### ListenIP<a id='P2P-V1-ListenIP'></a>
 ```toml